 Eligibility Requirements for Executors and Administrators

-To become an executor or administrator, there are certain eligibility requirements that need to be met.
+To become a personal representative (executor or administrator), there are certain eligibility requirements that need to be met.
 These criteria are set by state laws or probate courts and may vary depending on the jurisdiction.
 Let’s take a closer look at the general eligibility criteria and factors that can affect eligibility.

 General Eligibility Criteria